 4. Think bigger than just you

 Have you thought about your children's education?
 What about care for aging parents?
 What about giving back to the community and helping others?
-These are all things that if you plan to do, will need to be built into your long-term financial plan as well.
+These are all things that if you plan to do, will need to be built into your long-term financial plan.

 5. Live a little